sahmedhusain/gigabit/README.md

 - **Manual Deployment:** Docker-based but lacks automated CI/CD pipelines
 - **Limited Monitoring:** Basic logging without comprehensive system monitoring

+---
 ## 🤝 Contributing

-Want to help make GigaBit better?
-We'd love to have you!
-Here's how you can get involved:
+Want to push GigaBit further?
+Here's the flow:

 1. **Fork the project** on GitHub
 2. **Create a branch** for your feature (`git checkout -b feature/amazing-idea`)
-3. **Make your changes** and test them out
+3. **Make your changes** and test them
-4. **Submit a pull request** - we'll review it and get back to you
+4. **Submit a pull request** — we'll review together

 We're especially interested in:
 - Bug fixes and performance improvements
-- New features that fit our vision
+- New features that fit the product story
 - Better documentation and examples
 - UI/UX enhancements

-Don't worry about making it perfect - we can iterate together!
+---
 ## 📄 License

 MIT License - see [LICENSE.md](LICENSE.md) for details.

+---
 ## 👥 Authors

 - **Salah Yuksel**
 - **Qassim Aljaffer**
 - **Sayed Ahmed Husain** - [sayedahmed97.sad@gmail.com](mailto:sayedahmed97.sad@gmail.com)

+---
 ## 🙏 Acknowledgments

 Built with ❤️ using modern web technologies.
-Special thanks to the Go and React communities for amazing tools and libraries.
+Huge thanks to the Go, React, and open-source communities for the tools and libraries that power this build.

 **⭐ If GigaBit helps you connect, please give it a star!**